A closer look into the garden house.

 Here we can see that Emmastraat 60 surely was the garden house.

-Viereke was the gardener and chauffeur of the family Farwerck until 1943, that is certain.
+Of Viereke I know he was the gardener and chauffeur of the family Farwerck until 1943.
 He is here listed as living at Emmastraat 60.
 The conclusion must be that Emmastraat 60 is the garden house.
 Perhaps Leeflang was also Farwerck personnel.

 In 1943 Carl Wilhelm Farwerck, Johanna Farwerck-Borrius and their sons moved from Amsterdam to Hilversum.
 The personnel had to leave.
 Willy and Johanna moved into the main house, two sons (21 and 18 years of age) into the garden house.
 In 1950 Kees Jan Farwerck (the youngest, born 1930) lived at that address.
 If his brothers also still lived there I have yet to find out.

-In 1963 Willy Farwerk passes away and the announcement has the widow and the eldest son listed first with Emmastraat 58 as address.
+In 1964 Willy Farwerck passed away and the announcement has the widow and the eldest son listed first with Emmastraat 58 as address.